ItaloPussi/simpleProjectsJS/meditationApp/readme.md

 	- CSS Stroke property;

 ## Contributing
-Find a bug?
+Found a bug?
 If so please open a issue!

+## Credits
+The base for this project is available on <a href="https://www.youtube.com/watch?v=oMBXdZzYqEk" target="_blank">Dev Ed Channel</a>.

 ## Licence
 [MIT](https://choosealicense.com/licenses/mit/)